-The petitioner has indicated that they met with Blackford Home Owners Association on June 20th, 2019, but have not provided any information regarding topics covered or attendance.
+The petitioner has indicated that they met with Blackford Home Owners Association (HOA) on June 20th, 2019.
+During the Subdivision and Zoning Committee meetings, the applicant indicated that the Blackford HOA was not interested in scheduling further meetings.

 PROPERTY & ZONING HISTORY